eyecan-ai/rene/README.md

 At the time of writing, the link of your zip file should be sent to any email address with the suffix `eyecan.ai` present in the paper.

 ## 🖋️ Citation
-If you use this dataset, please cite the following paper:
+If you find this dataset useful, please give us a github star, if you were crazy enough to download the dataset and it was useful to you in some way for your work, it would be great if you would cite us:
 ```
 @InProceedings{Toschi_2023_CVPR,
           author    = {Toschi, Marco and De Matteo, Riccardo and Spezialetti, Riccardo and De Gregorio, Daniele and Di Stefano, Luigi and Salti, Samuele},